 Toddlers love to stack (and destroy!), but they are also easily frustrated.

-These large soft blocks are perfect for little builders who are still building their hand to eye coordination.
+These large soft blocks are perfect for little builders who are still building their hand-to-eye coordination.

-5. Giant Play Silks
+5. Giant Play Silks by Sarah’s Silks

-High quality play silks like this one are perfect for all kinds of play from the toddler to teenage years.
+High-quality play silks like this one are perfect for all kinds of play from the toddler to teenage years.

 Play silks inspire imaginative play.
 Use it as a cape, a ceiling for a fort, or anything their little minds can come up with!

-6. Ball Tracker
+6. TAG Ball Tracker

 This ball tracker has become a Montessori home staple.
 It’s the perfect height to encourage a young toddler to stand, it requires big bending and lifting motions to play.